 Spark SQL vs Presto

-When it comes to comparing Spark SQL vs Presto there are some differences to be aware of:
+In this article we’ve tried to lay out the comparisons of Spark SQL vs Presto.
+When it comes to checking out Spark Presto, there are some differences to be aware of:

 - They are both open source, “big data” software frameworks